learn-co-curriculum/phase-1-class-extension-lab/README.md

 ## Introduction

-In this lab we're going to create a geometry application that allows us calculate different properties of multiple shape.
+In this lab we're going to create a geometry application that allows us to calculate different properties of multiple shape.
 We'll be using JavaScript's `class` keyword to build objects that inherit from its base object.

 ## Practice Writing JavaScript classes That Inherit From Other Classes

-1. Define a `Polygon` class. `Polygon` will accept an `Array` with parameter with integers, which will represent each _side_ of a shape.
-Implement a `get` method called `getCount()` that counts the number of sides (each index in the array).
+1. Define a `Polygon` class. `Polygon` will accept an `Array` of integers as a paremeter, which will represent each _side_ of a shape.
+* Implement a `get` method called `getCount()` that counts the number of sides (each index in the array).
-Now, implement a `perimeter()` method that calculates the perimeter from each index in the given array.
+* Now, implement a `perimeter()` method that calculates the perimeter from each index in the given array.
 This method will become accessible to its child classes.

 2. Define a `Triangle` class that inherits from `Polygon`.
 It has access to calculate `perimeter()` inherited from `Polygon`.
 Implement an `isValid()` method that checks if